stablekernel/aqueduct/doc/guides/db/modeling_data.md

 This declares a User entity.
 The instance type here is `User` because it extends `Model`.
 The `Model` class provides storage for an object that is fetched from a database.
 It also handles serialization and deserialization so that a model object can be encoded or decoded into formats like JSON.

-The type parameter for a `Model` must be the entity's corresponding persistent type.
+The type parameter for `Model` must be the entity's persistent type.
 Here, the persistent type is `_User`.
 (By convention, a persistent type is prefixed with an underscore.)
 The persistent type declares properties for every column that is actually on the database table this entity maps to.
 In this example, we are declaring that there is a table named *_User* and it has two columns, an integer primary key named `id` and a text column named `name`.

 A instance type must also implement the interface of its persistent type.
 This allows the instance type to have accessor methods for each of the properties defined in its persistent type: